+A security-aware transit employee understands typical behavior on the transit system and therefore is more likely to notice when something is out of the ordinary.
 Suspicious behavior can manifest in many forms.
 Most notable are actions indicative of planning, preparing and/or performing surveillance for terrorist or other criminal activity, which can occur several weeks or even years in advance of the activity.
 Individuals with malicious intent may be present among transit travelers on a regular basis to analyze the operating procedures of the transit agency.
 Transit employees need to examine behavior to distinguish suspicious individuals from regular passengers.

 Table 1 lists actions related to potential terrorism or criminal preparation.
-A person exhibiting multiple actions listed in the table is an indicator of suspicious behavior that should be given special attention and assessed as a potential threat.
-When potential criminals and/or terrorists are working in groups, they most likely will attempt to maintain covert ties with one another.
+A person exhibiting multiple actions in the table is an indicator of suspicious behavior that should be given special attention and assessed as a potential threat.
+When potential criminals and/or terrorists are working in groups, they most likely will attempt to maintain covert ties.
 These ties may be in the form of nonverbal communication, such as eye, head and hand gestures.
-Subjects may also use mobile phones to communicate with one another while in the same area.
+Subjects may also use mobile phones to communicate while in the same area.

+TABLE 1

-TABLE 1Potential Preparatory Actions for Terrorism or Criminal Activity
+Potential Preparatory Actions for Terrorism or Criminal Activity